 We do not sell, trade or rent client lists or personal information to any third party.
 We will disclose personal information about you to our lenders and agents where necessary to do so for the ordinary operation of our business.

 In all cases we will only disclose that information that is strictly required and take all reasonable steps to ensure that your personal information is handled in accordance with the APPs.
-These third parties are strictly prohibited from using your personal information for any purpose other than in the pursuit of business related to BlueKite Capital and its related companies.
+These third parties are strictly prohibited from using your personal information for any purpose other than in the pursuit of business related to BlueKite Business Partners and its related companies.

 Who do we give information to?